Averaging with DENSS

 The final averaged reconstruction will be called “6lyz_average.mrc”.
 Each reconstruction after enantiomer selection and alignment will be saved as “6lyz_?_aligned.mrc” where the “?” refers to the reconstruction number.

-The averaging procedure works by dividing the 20 individual reconstructions into two halves, even and odd.
-It then proceeds to perform independent alignment and averaging for each set of 10 reconstructions.
-Then, it aligns the two halves and calculates the Fourier Shell Correlation between them and saves it in a file named “6lyz_fsc.dat”.
+The averaging procedure works by aligning each reconstruction against a reference map.
+The reference map is calculated using a binary tree algorithm, where several pairs of maps are aligned and averaged in steps, ultimately generating a simple average.
+The Fourier Shell Correlation comparing each reconstruction to the reference is calculated, and the average of all FSC curves is calculated and saved in a file named “6lyz_fsc.dat”.
 This plot can be used to estimate resolution where the FSC curve falls below 0.5.
 Take the reciprocal of that x-axis value, and that is your estimated resolution in Å. For convenience this resolution is estimated and printed to the log file and screen for you.
 If the python module matplotlib is available, you can use the supplied fsc2res.py script to make a plot of the FSC and estimated resolution which will be saved to a png file.
 To estimate resolution by comparing with a known structure see denss.align.py and denss.calcfsc.py below and the Tips page.

 In addition to denss.all.py, there are several helper scripts to perform various tasks that may be useful to have exposed separately: